Ananyachaurasia/App-Enrollment-Prediction/README.md

 #  FineTech – App Enrollment Prediction using Machine Learning

-FineTech is an AI-powered Machine Learning web application designed to predict the probability of a user enrolling in a financial technology app.
-By analyzing user demographics, financial account details, and app interaction behavior, FineTech provides actionable insights for improving customer engagement and enrollment strategies.
+FineTech is an advanced AI-driven Machine Learning web application built to predict the likelihood of a user enrolling in a financial technology platform.
+By intelligently analyzing a combination of demographic attributes, financial account indicators, and in-app behavioral interactions, FineTech generates accurate enrollment probability scores.
+This enables businesses to gain deeper user insights, optimize engagement strategies, and make data-informed decisions to improve customer acquisition and retention.

 ---